ADAH-EviDENce/evidence/experiments/README.md

 # Preparing a corpus for use with evidence

-The aim of the evidence tool is to enable and support researchers interested in applying a close-reading methodology for their scientific question to efficiently make use of large digitized text corpora.
+The aim of the `evidence` tool is to enable and support researchers interested in applying a close-reading methodology for their scientific question to efficiently make use of large digitized text corpora.
 Of course, different researchers will be intersted in different corpora based on their scientific focus.
-Rather than provide support for (a selection of) specific corpora, evidence is therefore designed to ingest and make accessible via it's user interface (UI) corpus of the user's choice.
+Rather than provide support for (a selection of) specific corpora, `evidence` is therefore designed to ingest and make accessible via it's user interface (UI) a corpus of the user's choice.

-The ability to do so, however, depends on the user presenting evidence the corpus in question in a manner the tool understands.
-Accordingly, this document outlines what is understood as a corpus in the context of evidence, and in what format the user should supply their corpus in order to make use of evidence.
-Given the plethora of formats in which corpora may exist in digital archives we DO NOT provide general instructions on how to prepare any specific corpus to meet the required format, instead focussing only on the structure evidence expects.
-Nonetheless, As an example we provide a script for preparing a corpus in FoLiA format for ingestion into evidence.
+The ability to do so, however, depends on the user presenting `evidence` the corpus in question in a manner the tool understands.
+Accordingly, this document outlines what is understood as a corpus in the context of `evidence`, and in what format the user should supply their corpus in order to make use of `evidence`.
+Given the plethora of formats in which corpora may exist in digital archives we DO NOT provide general instructions on how to prepare any specific corpus to meet the required format, instead focussing only on the structure `evidence` expects.

 ## A corpus

-In the context of evidence, we refer to a corpus as a collection of individual documents or texts.
+In the context of `evidence`, we refer to a corpus as a collection of individual documents or texts.

 ### Documents
-There are no strict upper or lower limits to the number of documents a collection can/should contain, however, as evidence trains a machine learning model over the corpus, too small corpora may give rise to poor performance.
+There are no strict upper or lower limits to the number of documents a collection can/should contain, however, as `evidence` trains a machine learning model over the corpus, too small corpora may give rise to poor performance.
 Typically, a corpus containing several million words, respectively several ten thousand paragraphs (see below) should suffice.

 ### Paragraphs
 The expectation is that each document will consist of a (varying) number of paragraphs.
-There is no upper bound on the number of paragraphs an individual document may have, nor is there strict lower bound.
+There is no upper bound on the number of paragraphs an individual document may have, nor is there a strict lower bound.
 However, as a rule of thumb, at least 2 paragraphs (with of order 150 words) is a good lower bound.

 ### Languages
 Preferably, all documents within a corpus should be written in one language.
 However, this is not a strict requirement.
 If multiple languages are present, the fractions of the total corpus in each language should ideally be balanced.
-If this is not the case, evidence will still work, however results for the minority language(s) may be untrustworthy, especially if the corpus itself is small.
+If this is not the case, `evidence` will still work, however results for the minority language(s) may be untrustworthy, especially if the corpus itself is small.

-## Structure within evidence
+## Structure within `evidence`

 While the constituent documents provide a natural subdivision of a corpus, they are not sufficiently granular for accurately identifying sections of text with a common topic or theme.
-Therefore, rather than processing the documents of a corpus as a whole, evidence makes use of sub-sections of documents of a corpus.
+Therefore, rather than processing the documents of a corpus as a whole, `evidence` makes use of sub-sections of documents of a corpus.

 ### Fragments
-Referred to as fragments, these sub-sections represent the atomic unit of a corpus within evidence and the totality of all elements represents the corpus.
+Referred to as fragments, these sub-sections represent the atomic unit of a corpus within `evidence` and the totality of all elements represents the corpus.
 Each fragment has a unique id, which simultaneously also links it to its parent document.
 Together the fragments form a flat hierarchical layer on which search queries are executed.

 We strongly suggest a fragment length of ca. 150 words, while not splitting inside of a paragraph.
 This choice is meant to restrain a fragment to one main topic, while providing enough length/context to account for more